oracle/ojdbc-extensions/ojdbc-provider-aws/README.md

 You can store the contents of the tnsnames.ora file either as:

-- A base64-encoded string, or
+- A base64-encoded string, either directly or within a key inside a structured key-value map.

-- Plain text, by simply copying and pasting the contents directly into the secret value field.
+- Plain text, by simply copying and pasting the contents directly into the secret value.

-The provider will automatically handle either format and extract the appropriate connection string based on the specified alias.
+If the secret is a key-value map, the <code>fieldName</code> parameter must be used to specify the key that holds the base64-encoded tnsnames.ora content.

+If the secret is stored as plain text, it must be provided as the raw contents of the tnsnames.ora file, and <code>fieldName</code> should not be set.

 This enables flexible configuration for secure database connections using the alias names defined in your `tnsnames.ora` file.